vyperlang/vyper/docs/index.rst

 Vyper
 #####

-Vyper is a contract-oriented, pythonic programming language that targets the `Ethereum Virtual Machine (EVM) <https://ethereum.org/learn/#ethereum-basics>`_.
+Vyper is a contract-oriented, Pythonic programming language that targets the `Ethereum Virtual Machine (EVM) <https://ethereum.org/learn/#ethereum-basics>`_.
+As design goals, it prioritizes user safety, encourages clear coding practices via language design and efficient execution.
+Vyper code is safe, clear and efficient!

 Principles and Goals
 ====================